 The most important thing when it comes to any filters though is how they perform in terms of image quality.

-I have to say Quartzline filters produce some of the highest quality images I have ever seen any filter produce.
+I have to say that during this PolarPro QuartzLine review process I found that they produce some of the highest quality images I have ever seen any filter produce.

 Often cheap (or in some cases not so cheap) ND filters produce a colour cast leaving images looking like they have a slight green or purple tinge to them.

-But with Quartzline filters I couldn’t find any evidence of that at all.
+With the QuartzLine filters, I couldn’t find any evidence of colour casting at all.
 In fact, the colour representation in general was extremely accurate.
 All colours and tones looked very natural.

 Perhaps the most important thing in terms of image quality is sharpness.
 After all, you can correct colour casting in post-production but it’s much harder to fully sharpen a soft image.